1. Overview

 As a result of the limitations of the IPS, and the fact the IPS was paused during 2020, the ONS accelerated its approach to changing the way migration statistics are produced from surveys to admin-based migration estimates (ABMEs) to measure migration.

-Our Estimating International Migration: 2012 to 2021 further shows the benefits of developing our methods using admin data to deliver improved estimates of migration.
+Our Estimating international migration: 2012 to 2021 article further shows the benefits of developing our methods using admin data to deliver improved estimates of migration.

 We have developed our methods in-line with our move towards producing estimates based on actual observed activity in admin data.
 Admin data refers to any collection of data that has been primarily collated for operational purposes, for example, visa information and travel records.

 Admin-based migration estimates (ABMEs) bring data together and estimate how many people arriving and departing in a given period are long-term international migrants.
-Our ABMEs are used to estimate EU and non-EU nationals migrating to and from the UK.
-For British nationals, we continue to use the International Passenger Survey (IPS), supported by findings from the 2021 Census while we explore the best admin sources to estimate this group.
+Our ABMEs are used to estimate EU+ and non-EU+ nationals migrating to and from the UK.
+For British nationals, we continue to use the International Passenger Survey (IPS), supported by findings from Census 2021, while we explore the best admin sources to estimate this group.
 For more information on our methods and transformation, please see our Improving migration statistics using administrative data article.

 Back to table of contents

 There is a difference between what each of the data sources, such as Home Office visa data, data on the number of National Insurance numbers (NINos) allocated, and our published migration data, aim to estimate.
-We use Home Office visa and travel data to estimate the number of non-EU arrivals but our estimates do not estimate visas issued, but instead consider people classed as long-term international migrants.
+We use Home Office visa and travel data to estimate the number of non-EU+ arrivals.
+However, our estimates do not estimate visas issued.
+Instead, they consider people classed as long-term international migrants.
 These are people who changed their usual country of residence for 12 months or more.

 Overseas nationals can apply for a NINo as soon as they arrive in the UK, or at any point during their stay so NINo registrations do not necessarily mean a recent move to the UK.
 For example, a student might migrate to the UK, complete their studies, and only then apply for a NINo if they choose to stay and work through the graduate scheme or by transitioning to a work visa.